Kamala Harris pick as VP delights gun control fans

 Both Republicans and Democrats reacted in starkly different ways following the mass shooting in Las Vegas on Oct.
 1, 2017, when a lone gunman perched on the 32nd floor of the Mandalay Bay hotel used multiple assault weapons to kill 58 people and wound hundreds more who were attending a country music concert.

-Lawmakers also took actions after a similar shooting took place nearly a month later when a lone gunman walked through a church in Sutherland Springs, Texas, and shot congregants at close range.
+Lawmakers also took actions after a similar shooting nearly a month later when a lone gunman walked through a church in Sutherland Springs, Texas, and shot congregants at close range.

 In the Las Vegas incident, the lone gunman, Stephen Paddock, 58, attached “bump stock” devices to assault weapons to increase the rate of fire to that of nearly fully automatic rifles.

-President Donald Trump ordered the Bureau of Alcohol, Tobacco and Firearms to later classify the devices under a regulation that bans automatic weapons like machine guns.
+Trump ordered the Bureau of Alcohol, Tobacco, Firearms and Explosives to later classify the devices under a regulation that bans automatic weapons like machine guns.

 Nevada Republicans, then-Sen. Dean Heller and Rep. Mark Amodei, along with the NRA and other gun rights groups, favored the administration ruling over legislation to ban the devices outright.